Robinlovelace/opengeohub2023/README.md

 This repo contains code to support my contribution to the OpenGeoHub Summer School 2023.

-## Geographic data analysis in the tidyverse: using sf, dplyr, ggplot2, and geos
+## Tidy geographic data witch sf, dplyr, ggplot2, geos and friends

 ### Abstract